cerebral/cerebral/docs/api/action.md

 ## Store

 To change the state of your application you use the store API.
-It is available to every action and it is required that you use the proxies to point to the state you want to change.

 ```js
 function setSomething({ store }) {